LCordial/p5ZombieShooter/README.md

 # p5ZombieShooter
-A Zombie Shoot project using p5 for Digital Technoliges class
+A Zombie Shoot project using p5 for Digital Technologies class